mascaldotfr/CoRT/README.md

    This repo is released under the terms of the GNU Affero General Public License v3.0.
 The discipline/skill icons are the work of Nimble Giant Entertainement, and are used as fair use.

+   Some parts of the site are MIT licensed as exceptions, please see their header files.

 ## Credits